cyberphone/saturn/PSD2.md

 rely on a *built-in*, highly scalable outsourced hosting option.

 ### User Interfaces
-Since PSD2 APIs operate at the same trust level as banks, they (*quite logically*) build on *reusing* the banks' existing (and *arbitrary complex*), on-line banking authentication solutions and user interfaces.
+Due to the fact that PSD2 APIs operate at the same trust level as banks, they (*quite logically*) build on *reusing* the banks' existing (and *arbitrary complex*), on-line banking authentication solutions and user interfaces.
 However, this introduces a *dependency* which card-based payment solutions never had.